 Te Ara Mātauranga, our library, is open before school from 8am, at interval and lunchtime, and after school until 4:30pm.
 It contains a wealth of resources to support students in their academic studies and in reading for pleasure.
 The library staff are only too willing to provide expert advice to students undertaking study or research assignments.
 They are also happy to help students find engaging reading materials.
 Library resources and facilities include:

 - Extensive and diverse fiction and non-fiction collections

 - Print and electronic books and magazines

 - Electronic databases

-- A browsing collection comprised of a vast range of publications including manga and graphic novels along with fun factual books
+- A range of publications, including popular non-fiction, manga and graphic novels

 - Scanning, printing and photocopying facilities